rolsen/ljswitchboard-project_manager/README.md

 # Project Set-Up/Getting Started

 1. Install Project Building Dependencies
  Set-up Node, git, and some other things on your computer.
-Crrently, Kipling requires [node.js v6.6.0](https://nodejs.org/en/) and [node-webkit v0.12.3](https://nwjs.io/).
+Crrently, Kipling requires that [node.js v6.6.0](https://nodejs.org/en/) is installed on a development computer and is primarily built upon [node-webkit v0.12.3](https://nwjs.io/).
 LJ-ers, check out the QMS-xxx~new computer for details.
 Others, feel free to email us and we can make a public document.
 The first few following steps are windows only.
     1. (windows) Install windows-build-tools using npm.
 After installing node.js open a new Powershell window as an admin user (windows key, type powershell, right click, run as admin) and then run the following command:
     ```bash
     > npm install -g windows-build-tools